G10van1/CsvFileApi/README.md

 # CsvFileApi
-Get list of users from a CSV file.
+Query a list of users from a CSV file using query filters.

 ## Instructions
-There are two project, the main project is a WEB API to upload a CSV file and search using query commands.
-The second project run unity tests on the WEB API.
-It is possible use the Swagger UI on url "https://localhost:5001/swagger/index.html".
-Use the Visual Studio 2022 to load and run the project.
-To run the main project use "dotnet run --project CsvFileApi.csproj" on command prompt.
+There are two projects, the main project is a WEB API for uploading a CSV file and searching using query commands.
+The second project runs unit tests on the WEB API.
+You can use the Swagger UI at the url "https://localhost:5001/swagger/index.html".
+Use Visual Studio 2022 to load and run the project.
+To run the main project, use "dotnet run --project CsvFileApi.csproj" in the command prompt.
 The test project is called using "dotnet test CsvFileApiTest.dll".
-To have a more user-friendly experience, it is recommended to use Test Manager tool in Visual Studio to run the test project.
+For a more user-friendly experience, it is recommended to use the Test Manager tool in Visual Studio to run the test project.

 ### Post Endpoint (/api/Files)
 Use the "/api/Files" endpoint to upload the CSV file.
-The first test (Test1) on the Test project do this operation.
+The first test (Test1) in this test project performs this operation.

 File sample:

           name,city,country,favorite_sport